hyanwong/butterfly-image-extraction/README.md

 A collection of Python scripts to extract outlines of butterflies from pictures of pinned specimens, with images assumed to be downloaded from the Encyclopedia of Life (http://eol.org).

+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 Images have a "data object ID", such as 26289989, which corresponds to the picture at http://eol.org/data_objects/26289989.
 They are usually assume to come in two versions: a low-resolution jpg (maximum 560x380 pixels), and a full resolution jpg.
 For example, for the image 26289989, these are located at http://media.eol.org/content/2013/09/22/03/25762_560_380.jpg and http://media.eol.org/content/2013/09/22/03/25762_orig.jpg

 The main file is butterfly_detection.py.
 You can either place a set of files in a folder and call